Yukon Arts Centre: History

 Prior to the completion of the Yukon Arts Centre, musical and theatre performances in Whitehorse were typically conducted in borrowed spaces and venues; including the local courthouse, and in the gym of F. H. Collins Secondary School.
 In 1980 the Arts Canada North Society was established to advocate to the federal, territorial and municipal governments for an arts centre in Whitehorse.

 After nearly a decade of lobbying, all three levels of government provided CA$9 million for the purposes of establishing a new arts venue.
-Two locations were initially proposed for the arts centre, along the riverfront in downtown Whitehorse, or adjacent to Yukon College (later reorganized into Yukon University).
+Two locations were initially proposed for the arts centre, along the riverfront in downtown Whitehorse, or adjacent to Yukon University.
 The site adjacent to the college was selected after the territorial government provided a guarantee it would cover the centre's maintenance and operations costs for the building if it was situated there.
 In 1988, the territorial government passed the Arts Centre Act, which confirmed that the territorial government would own the facility the art centre operated out of, and it would pay for the building's maintenance.
 The Yukon Arts Centre was formally opened into the public on 29 May 1992.

 In 2007 the arts centre hosted arts performances at the Old Fire Hall in downtown Whitehorse.
-Given the success the arts centre saw at the Old Fire Hall, in April 2008, the Yukon Arts Centre announced it formed a partnership with the Whitehorse Chamber of Commerce to use the Old Fire Hall as a year-round venue to host events organized by the arts centre.
+In April 2008, the Yukon Arts Centre announced it formed a partnership with the Whitehorse Chamber of Commerce to use the Old Fire Hall as a year-round venue to host events organized by the arts centre.

 In 2016, the Magnetic North Theatre Festival was held in Whitehorse, with the Yukon Arts Centre named a presenting partner for the festival.
 In the same year, the Yukon Arts Centre opened an art gallery and storefront in Carcross, in partnership with the Tagish First Nation.